 - Practice crossing your legs in a manner that looks natural (instead of posed)

 This is probably my favorite pose.
 I have learned how to shift my weight to one side of my body, so that I can appear thinner.
 You are going to have to practice this because you don’t want to look like your leaning over awkwardly.

-- Try to keep you feet facing forward as you shift your weigh to one side of your body (I am pigeon toed, so this is difficult for me at times)
+- Try to keep you feet facing forward as you shift your weight to one side of your body (I am pigeon-toed, so this is difficult for me at times)

 - Your body should be slightly angled – not completely to the side or facing the front